alberttheprince/rpemotes-reborn/README.md

 A huge thank you to the following people for their amazing contributions made to the menu 🫶🏻 :

+- A huge thank you to [Kibook](https://github.com/kibook) for the addition of the Animal Emotes sub menu

+- Thank you to [AvaN0x](https://github.com/AvaN0x) for reformatting and assisting with code, additional features and figuring out shared particle effects

 - Thank you to [Tigerle](https://forum.cfx.re/u/tigerle_studios) for providing the additional code required to make Shared Emotes work to it's full extent

 - Thank you to [SMGMissy](https://forum.cfx.re/u/smgmissy/) for assisting with custom pride flags and how to stream them

 - Thank you to [MissSnowie](https://www.gta5-mods.com/users/MissySnowie) for the Explicit Usage Rights Agreement to add free custom animations either publicly available or on their discord and for the motivational and overal moral support

-- A huge thank you to [Kibook](https://github.com/kibook) for the addition of the Animal Emotes sub menu

-- Thank you to [AvaN0x](https://github.com/AvaN0x) for reformatting and assisting with code, additional features and figuring out shared particle effects

-- Thank you to [Scullyy](https://github.com/Scullyy) for reformatting and assisting with code, rebranding of RPEmotes, providing a much more cleaner version checker, and firework RGB research

 - Thank you to [GeekGarage](https://github.com/geekgarage) for their knowledge, time and dedication, helping to bring new and exciting features to the menu